Deployment

 FAQ

-Why is JavaScript-level stealth insufficient for modern web scraping?
+Why is JavaScript-level patching insufficient for web data workflows?

-JavaScript-level stealth plugins modify browser properties after the page loads, but they cannot control how the engine natively renders Canvas, processes audio, or reports WebGL parameters.
-Protection systems increasingly check these native-level signals.
-Additionally, the act of injecting scripts to modify properties creates detectable patterns in property descriptors and prototype chains.
+JavaScript-level patches modify browser properties after the page loads, but they cannot control how the engine natively renders canvas, processes audio, or reports graphics behavior.
+A consistent workflow needs the browser profile, rendering behavior, locale, timing, and network alignment to agree.

 Can I use BotBrowser with my existing Playwright or Puppeteer code?

 Yes.
-BotBrowser is a drop-in replacement for the Chromium binary.
 Point your existing automation code at the BotBrowser executable and add the --bot-profile flag.
 No code changes are required beyond updating the executablePath and adding BotBrowser-specific launch arguments.

 How many concurrent scraping sessions can BotBrowser support?